-If there is insufficient space under the step for the sensor to fully release, remove the cover before proceeding (Figure 1, maximum space).
+If there is insufficient headroom under the step for the sensor to fully release, remove the cover before proceeding (see Figure 1, maximum headroom).
 This is necessary to access the bracket screws at a later time.

-- 1. Remove the two screws that hold the speed sensor onto the transducer housing (Figure 6). - 2.
-The paddlewheel assembly is a loose slip fit.
-Carefully, slide the speed sensor upward while keeping the paddlewheel assembly inside (Figure 7). - 3.
-Insert a blade screwdriver between the cover and the transducer housing (Figure 8).
+- 1. Remove the two screws that hold the speed sensor onto the transducer housing (see Figure 6). - The paddlewheel assembly is a loose slip fit.
+Carefully, slide the speed sensor upward while keeping the paddlewheel assembly inside (see Figure 13). - 3.
+Insert a blade screwdriver between the cover and the transducer housing (see Figure 7).
 Pry each side apart, in turn. - 4.
 Lift the cover up and off.

-Attaching the Bracket to the Sensor
+Attaching the Sensor to the Bracket